Morphine is injected. Morphinism - signs and methods of treating morphine addiction. Morphine - what is it?

 • increased intracranial pressure with a high risk of development;

-• exciting effect;
+• stimulating effect;

 • sedative effect;